ThanhTran14/DocumentationProjectThanhTran/README.md

 ![Photos for Documentation](./Step1pt2.jpg)

-2. If you are ASU student you can access to the student2 machine to sign in you have userID@student2.cs.appstate.edu then your password should default to your BannerID.

-3 (Putty).
+2 (Putty).
 On Putty there is a header named "Host Name (or IP Address)" put in your userID@student2.cs.appstate.edu.
 Another window should pop up asking for your password.

 ![Real Step 2](https://user-images.githubusercontent.com/97632664/165152707-46b8eaad-6c7e-4e9e-847d-f77fc0f747c5.jpg)

-3 (VS Code).
+2 (VS Code).
 Download a extenstion called RemoteSSH.
 Hit the green icon on the bottom left.
 Hitting these there should be a drop window and hit "Connect to Host".
 Insert your userID@student2.cs.appstate.edu and password.
 It may ask multiple times to insert passwrod.

 Extension > Search Bar > type in Remote SSH > install it > click green bottom left > Connect to Host > type in appstateuserID@student2.cs.appstate.edu > your password (default your BannerID) > hit Explorer > click ok (blue arrow) > new terminal (red arrow)